 The Tinker Pearce Sharp Bastard Sword with Fuller with is an Oakeshott Type XVIIA piece.
 The sharp blade is diamond-sectioned throughout its length and fullered for about one third of its length.

-This magnificent sword named The Accolade would have been a sword worthy of the Templar Grand Master to knight a loyal member into this holy order.
+The Accolade Sword of the Knights Templar would have been a sword worthy of the Templar Grand Master to knight a loyal member into this holy order.
 The best metalsmiths from Windlass Steelcrafts have spent hours on each blade.

 This Henry V Sword does exemplify attributes of a knightly sword of the highest quality.
 It has superb balance, making it an exceptional fighting sword, and offering an excellent control of point for thrusting.